Frequently Asked Questions

 Container Selection and Setup

-1. Pot size: Start with a 5-10 gallon pot, eventually moving to a 20-gallon container for mature plants.
+1. Pot size: Start with a 5-7 gallon pot for a single plant, or 25-50 gallon container for up to four mature plants.

-4. Support: Add a sturdy stake or trellis for the plant to climb.
+4. Support: Add a sturdy cage or pole for the plant to climb.
+Make sure it’s appropriate to the size dragon you wish to grow!

 Container Care Tips

-3. Support: As the plant grows, provide additional support by tying it to the stake.
+3. Support: As the plant grows, provide additional support by tying it to the pole.

-5. Indoor considerations: If growing indoors, place near a south-facing window or provide supplemental lighting.
+5. Indoor considerations: If growing indoors, place near a south-facing window or provide supplemental lighting using high wattage full spectrum LED lights, if window light is insufficient for healthy growth.

 Nutritional Benefits of Dragon Fruit 🫀